Cardiovascular Tests & Procedures

-Magnetic resonance angiography – also called a magnetic resonance angiogram or MRA – is a type of MRI that looks specifically at the body’s blood vessels.
+Magnetic resonance angiography or MRA is a type of imaging test that allows a doctor to look at the body's blood vessels.

 CT angiography is a type of medical exam that combines a CT scan with an injection of a special dye to produce pictures of blood vessels and tissues in a part of your body.